elastic/apm-agent-python/docs/reference/supported-technologies.md

 * >0.13.0,<1

 Any FastAPI version which uses a supported Starlette version should also be supported.
+FastAPI>=0.137 requires elastic-apm>=6.26.2.

 ### GRPC [supported-grpc]